benblasco/fedoralaptop/README.md

 - Not in use - FoxyProxy Standard
 - Not in use - Google Calendar

-Enable Offline mail in your gmail settings
+Enable Offline mail in your gmail settings (not possible in Firefox)

-Install GMail addons for Chrome
+Install GMail addons for Chrome/Firefox
 - Trello
 - Others?